8 Best B2B Digital Marketing Campaigns for SaaS

 #1.
 Set your digital marketing campaign goals

-Before you spend money or time on a digital marketing campaign, you must clearly determine your goals.
+Before you spend money or time on a digital marketing campaign, you must determine your goals.
 You can’t define or measure success if you don’t know what you want to get from a campaign.

 Once you know what you want your marketing strategy to achieve, you can define KPIs and metrics that you can use to measure campaign effectiveness.